-The special purpose financial statements is reported in Euro ("E"), which is also the functional currency of the Company, except share and per share data, unless otherwise
+The special purpose financial statements is reported in Swiss franc (CHF), which is also the functional currency of the Company, except share and per share data, unless otherwise stated.

 (iii).
 Basis of measurement

 The special purpose financial statements have been prepared on a going concern basis, the historical cost convention and on an accrual basis, except for the following material items which have been measured at fair value as required by relevant Ind AS:-